marikgoldstein/marikgoldstein.github.io/publications.markdown

 Here's my [google scholar](https://scholar.google.fr/citations?hl=en&user=-oKlMZUAAAAJ&view_op=list_works&sortby=pubdate)

+* Where to Diffuse, How to Diffuse and How to get back: Learning in Multivariate Diffusions (to be posted).
+International Conference on Learning Representations.
+2023.
+Work by myself\*, Raghav Singhal\*, and Rajesh Ranganath.

 * [Survival Mixture Density Networks](https://arxiv.org/pdf/2208.10759.pdf).
 Machine Learning for Healthcare Conference.
 PMLR, 2022.
 Work by Xintian Han\*, myself, and Rajesh Ranganath.